w3c/wai-website/pages/test-evaluate/evaluation-tools/selecting-eval-tools.md

 # - name: "Jan Doe"   # Replace Jan Doe with name, or delete this line if not multiple contributors

 github:
-  repository: w3c/wai-website
-  path: pages/test-eval/evaluation-tools/selecting-eval-tools.md  # Add the language shortcode to the middle of the filename, for example: content/index.fr.md
   label: wai-selecting-eval-tools

 permalink: /test-evaluate/tools/selecting/  # Add the language shortcode to the end, with no slash at end, for example: /link/to/page/fr
 ref: /test-evaluate/tools/selecting/  # Do not change this

-layout: default

 # In the footer below:
 # Do not change the dates